tangowithcode/tango_with_django_2/manuscript/chapter3.md

 I> When creating a new app with the `python manage.py startapp` command, Django may add the new app's name to your `settings.py` `INSTALLED_APPS` list automatically for you.
 It's nevertheless good practice to check everything is setup correctly before you proceed.

 ## Creating a View
 With our Rango app created, let's now create a simple view.
-For our first view, let's just send some text back to the client - we won't concern ourselves about using models or templates just yet.
+Views handle a request, and provide a response.
+In order to fulfil the request it may contact other services or query for data from other sources.
+The views job is to collate and package the data required to handle the request.
+For our first view, given a request, the view will simply send some text back to the client.
+For the time being we won't concern ourselves about using models (i.e. getting data from other sources) or templates (i.e. which help us package our data nicely).

 In your favourite IDE, open the file `views.py`, located within your newly created `rango` app directory.
 Remove the comment `# Create your views here.` so that you now have a blank file.